-- [Instructor] While we strive to protect our systems and information against a wide variety of threats, the grim reality is that no matter how many controls we put in place, there's still a possibility that we'll fall victim to a security incident.
-As we explore the incident response process in this course, we'll focus on using a standard set of practices endorsed by the National Institute for Standards and Technology, NIST.
-If you'd like more information on this process, you can find a complete reference in the NIST Computer Security Incident Handling Guide.
+- [Instructor] System administrators are responsible for the configuration of operating systems and information against a wide variety of threats, to meet an organization's security control requirements. the grim reality is that no matter how many controls we put in place, This is an extremely important responsibility there's still a possibility that we'll fall victim because attackers can often exploit security vulnerabilities to a security incident. to gain access to a vulnerable system As we explore the incident response process in this course, and then even potentially leverage that access we'll focus on using a standard set of practices endorsed by to compromise an entire network. the National Institute for Standards and Technology, NIST.
+Let's take a look at three important operating system security issues, If you'd like more information on this process, security settings, patch management, you can find a complete reference and trusted operating systems. in the NIST Computer Security Incident Handling Guide.

-It's published online as NIST Special Publication 800-61, and this guide is widely used as a standard reference throughout the cybersecurity field.
-Every organization should develop a cybersecurity incident response plan that outlines the policies, procedures, and guidelines that the organization will follow when an incident takes place.
-This process is extremely important because it provides structure and organization in the heat of a crisis.
+There are many different security settings It's published online as NIST Special Publication 800-61, in any operating system that you can customize to meet the security needs of your organization. and this guide is widely used as a standard reference You'll want to establish a security baseline throughout the cybersecurity field. for your organization that includes the settings important in your environment.
+Every organization should develop a cybersecurity One of these is limiting the access that users have incident response plan that outlines the policies, to administrative resources because this level of access procedures, and guidelines that the organization will follow can result in security compromises. when an incident takes place.
+Let's take a look at how to limit administrative access This process is extremely important on a Windows system. because it provides structure and organization Here I am on the desktop of a Windows system. in the heat of a crisis.

-I've been involved in many security incidents over the course of my career.
-And when I think back and evaluate them in hindsight, it's clear to me that all of the organizations that handled incidents well had one thing in common.
-They had clearly thought through their incident response process and documented it in advance of the incident.
-On the other hand, when I think about the incidents that didn't go very well, they typically occurred in organizations that didn't conduct prior planning.
-In those organizations, I commonly heard the sentiment, "Well, we're good at crisis management, "and a security incident isn't very likely.
+Windows manages many security settings I've been involved in many security incidents through group policy objects. over the course of my career.
+We want to ensure that users on endpoint devices And when I think back and evaluate them in hindsight, do not have administrative access to their computers. it's clear to me that all of the organizations We do that by opening up the Group Policy Management tool that handled incidents well had one thing in common. and then I'm going to navigate here to the Group Policy Objects folder and documented it in advance of the incident. and create a new GPO for this domain by right-clicking on this and choosing New.
+On the other hand, when I think about the incidents that didn't go very well, It's important to give GPOs descriptive names they typically occurred in organizations that didn't conduct prior planning. because you'll want to be able to remember what the GPO does when you come back In those organizations, I commonly heard the sentiment, and look at the object's name months or years later.
+"Well, we're good at crisis management, Let's call this one Limit Administrative Access "and a security incident isn't very likely.

+to Local Systems.
 "We'll figure out the details if it happens."
-That seat-of-the-pants approach to cybersecurity incident handling is a recipe for failure.
-The reality is that people make bad decisions in the heat of a crisis.
-Developing an incident response plan in advance of an incident taking place allows you to make decisions in the calm environment of the planning phase, and those decisions then help you exercise good judgment in the heat of a security incident.
-A formalized incident response plan should include several common elements.
+That seat-of-the-pants approach That's a pretty descriptive name to cybersecurity incident handling is a recipe for failure. and I'm pretty confident I'll understand what that means later on.
+I click OK to create the GPO and I now have an empty GPO. in the heat of a crisis.
+It's a shell that does nothing.
+Developing an incident response plan I need to make sure that this GPO in advance of an incident taking place limits administrative access, allows you to make decisions in the calm environment so I'm going to right-click on it and choose Edit, of the planning phase, and those decisions then help you exercise good judgment which launches the Group Policy Management Editor. in the heat of a security incident.
+I want to use this GPO to remove every user A formalized incident response plan from the administrator's local group on the system. should include several common elements.

-First, it should begin with a statement of purpose.
-What are the reasons that the organization is creating an incident response plan?
-And what is the scope of that plan?
+This is a user configuration setting, First, it should begin with a statement of purpose. so I'm going to go here to User Configuration and then drill down into Preferences, What are the reasons that the organization is creating an incident response plan?
+Control Panel Settings, And what is the scope of that plan? then I'm going to right-click on Local Users and Groups here.
 What type of incidents does the plan cover?
-For example, is the plan restricted to only cybersecurity incidents?
-Or will it cover any loss of sensitive information?
-Second, the plan should describe clear strategies and goals for the incident response effort.
-What are the highest priorities for first responders and those handling an incident at a more strategic level?
-If responders should prioritize containment over evidence preservation, make sure that's clear in the plan.
+I'm going to tell Windows that I want to create For example, is the plan restricted to only cybersecurity incidents? a new local group.
+That's a little confusing terminology because I actually want to remove someone Second, the plan should describe clear strategies from an existing local group, but we'll tell Windows that in this window. and goals for the incident response effort.
+See here where the action says Update What are the highest priorities for first responders instead of these alternatives, Create, Replace, and Delete? and those handling an incident at a more strategic level?
+That means that I'm going to modify an existing group.
+If responders should prioritize containment over evidence preservation, The group that I want to modify make sure that's clear in the plan.

-If you can point to the plan and show an irate administrator that the policy requiring disconnection of a system was signed by the CEO, that goes a long way.
-As you develop your plan, you should consult NIST SP 800-61 to help guide your decisions.
+The second operating security issue You might need that authority when taking unpopular actions during incident response. that we'll discuss is patch management.
+Applying patches to operating systems is critical If you can point to the plan and show an irate administrator because it ensures that systems are not vulnerable that the policy requiring disconnection of a system to security exploits discovered by attackers. was signed by the CEO, that goes a long way.
+Each time an operating system vendor discovers a new vulnerability, As you develop your plan, you should consult NIST SP 800-61 they create a patch that corrects the issue.
+Promptly apply patches ensures to help guide your decisions. a clean and tidy operating system.
 You also might find it helpful to look at some plans developed by other organizations.
-For example, this plan developed by Carnegie Mellon University provides a detailed look at how incident response works within their organization.
+In Windows, the Windows Update mechanism is the simplest way to apply security patches For example, this plan developed to systems as soon as they are released. by Carnegie Mellon University provides a detailed look Let's return to our Windows system at how incident response works within their organization.

-And this incident response plan template for the State of Oregon shows how you might adapt a template to the specific needs of an individual agency.
-Of course, you won't be able to simply take someone else's plan and apply it to your organization, but it's always helpful to have a starting point.
-Many cybersecurity professionals have put countless hours in developing strong incident response plans, and there's no need to reinvent the wheel.
+and take a look at how to enable Windows Update.
+I'm going to go ahead and open the Control Panel, And this incident response plan template then I'm going to choose System and Security, for the State of Oregon shows how you might adapt a template and click on Windows Update. to the specific needs of an individual agency.
+You can see here information about recent updates.
+I'm going to go ahead and click the Check for Updates button Of course, you won't be able to simply take someone else's plan and apply it to your organization, which causes this system to reach out to Microsoft servers to determine but it's always helpful to have a starting point. whether there are patches available for security or other fixes.
+Many cybersecurity professionals have put countless hours And, as you can see here, this computer is currently up-to-date. in developing strong incident response plans, There aren't any critical patches that need to be applied. and there's no need to reinvent the wheel.

 - Building a security team